-WASHINGTON (Reuters) - Leaders from both parties on a powerful U.S. Senate committee pledged on Thursday to push back if President Donald Trump moves ahead with plans to bypass Congress and roll back billions of dollars from the foreign aid budget, including funds for Syria and the West Bank and Gaza.
+WASHINGTON (Reuters) - Leaders from both parties on a powerful Senate committee vowed on Thursday to push back if President Donald Trump moves ahead with plans to bypass Congress and roll back billions of dollars from the U.S. foreign aid budget, including funds for programs in Syria and the West Bank and Gaza.

-The White House Office of Management and Budget (OMB) has asked the State Department and USAID to submit information for a "rescission" package targeting foreign assistance with the intent of returning funding to the Treasury, an administration official told Reuters, speaking on condition of anonymity.
+The White House Office of Management and Budget (OMB) has asked the State Department and USAID to submit information for a "rescission" package targeting foreign assistance, an administration official told Reuters, speaking on condition of

 "I don't know how they can do that legally, but we certainly look forward to seeing how to counter that, if that's the case," Corker said during a Foreign Relations Committee hearing.

 Menendez said the latest plan "would be a devastating blow" to the State Department and the U.S. government's main aid agency, the U.S. Agency for International Development.

 Menendez later told Reuters he would consider blocking nominations by the Trump administration if the plan went ahead.

 "If they do it in the way that they're going to... in essence it effectuates a cut without Congress being able to act, then I have to look at the nominations in a whole different light," Menendez said.

 The State Department and USAID were not immediately available to comment.
 The OMB said it did not comment on "alleged leaks and will not discuss deliberative and pre-decisional information."

 According to a cable obtained by Reuters, in which the OMB advised the department and USAID of its plans, "the package will focus on expiring international assistance funds that the administration considers unnecessary.